electron/electronjs.org-old/data/blog/electron-10-0.md

 ### Highlight Features

+* Added `contents.getBackgroundThrottling()` method and `contents.backgroundThrottling` property. [#21036]
+* Exposed the `desktopCapturer` module in the main process. [#23548](https://github.com/electron/electron/pull/23548)
+* Can now check if a given `session` is persistent by calling the `ses.isPersistent()` API. [#22622](https://github.com/electron/electron/pull/22622)
+* Resolve network issues that prevented RTC calls from being connected due to network IP address changes and ICE.
+(Chromium issue 1113227). [#24998](https://github.com/electron/electron/pull/24998)

 See the [10.0.0 release notes](https://github.com/electron/electron/releases/tag/v10.0.0) for a full list of new features and changes.

 ## Breaking Changes

+* Changed the default value of 'enableRemoteModule' to false. [#22091](https://github.com/electron/electron/pull/22091)
+* Changed the default value of `app.allowRendererProcessReuse` to `true`.
+   * This will prevent loading of non-context-aware native modules in renderer processes.
+See #18397 for more information on this change. [#22336](https://github.com/electron/electron/pull/22336) [#22401](Also in [9](https://github.com/electron/electron/pull/22401)
+* Fixed the positioning of window buttons on MacOS when the OS locale is set to an RTL language (like Arabic or Hebrew).
+Frameless window apps may have to account for this change while styling their windows. [#22016](https://github.com/electron/electron/pull/22016)

 More information about these and future changes can be found on the [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/breaking-changes.md) page.

 ## API Changes

+* Session: Can now check if a given `session` is persistent by calling the `ses.isPersistent()` API. [#22622](https://github.com/electron/electron/pull/22622)

 ### Deprecated APIs

 The following APIs are now deprecated or removed:

+* Removed the deprecated `currentlyLoggingPath` property of `netLog`.
+Additionally, `netLog.stopLogging` no longer returns the path to the recorded log. [#22732](https://github.com/electron/electron/pull/22732)
+* Deprecated uncompressed crash uploads in `crashReporter`. [#23598](https://github.com/electron/electron/pull/23598)

 ## End of Support for 7.x.y